zhiruiluo/my_cv/README.md

 Enabling github actions and Github pages will make your CV available online at ```https://{your_github_username}.github.io/{repo_name}/main_cv.pdf```.

+# High-lighted Features
+- Provided CV template for your fast adpotion
+- Bold the name of specific author in all bib entries
+- Automatic build pdf and publish to github pages when merge to main branch

 # Steps of publishing CV
 - Enable GitHub Actions
     - Go to Actions